How Pixar's cartoon cheese led to a smarter view of science

 Since molecular animation is relatively new, graduate students looking to work in the field often aren't sure where they fit in scientific communities.
 And few scientific institutions have jobs open for them.

-That's made Hollywood a tempting place and many biomedical animators find it hard to pass up the big bucks they can earn by creating special effects for shows such as "CSI" or medical advertising.
+That's made Hollywood a tempting place, and many biomedical animators find it hard to pass up the big bucks they can earn by creating special effects for shows such as "CSI" or for medical advertising.

-Dan Lemmon, a visual effects supervisor who won an Oscar for his work on "The Jungle Book", has watched scientists brought on to movie sets as advisors become bewitched with Hollywood.
+Dan Lemmon, a visual effects supervisor who won an Oscar for his work on "The Jungle Book," has watched scientists brought onto movie sets as advisers become bewitched with Hollywood.

-"I've certainly seen my industry rob science in order to tell stories," Lemmon said.
+"I've certainly seen my industry rob science in order to tell stories," Lemmon says.
 Half the team on "Apollo 13," a movie about rocket science, were rocket scientists, he says.
-"It seemed like just about every other person was from the Jet Propulsion Laboratory."
+"It seemed like just about every other person was from NASA's Jet Propulsion Laboratory."

 For some freelancers, the pace of the projects is appealing.
 In academia, animations can be a year to a year-and-a-half commitment.
 If the project is boring or the collaborators unpleasant, the animator is stuck for a while.